MilliPress/MilliCache/docs/02-configuration/02-reference.md

 Two built-in resolvers ship in MilliCache:

-- **`auth`** — Authorization header.
+- **`auth`**: Authorization header.
 Always-on correctness primitive: each unique bearer token gets its own cache entry.
 No config needed.
-- **`accept`** — Accept header content negotiation.
+- **`accept`**: Accept header content negotiation.
 Dormant unless `MC_CACHE_BUCKETS['accept']` is configured.
 Parses with q-values and looks up the top-preferred MIME type.

 Other dimensions need a resolver implementation.
-See [Bucket Extension](../07-developers/02-hooks-filters.md#bucket-extension) — the rules engine's `set_bucket` action is the no-code way to add them.
+See [Bucket Extension](../07-developers/02-hooks-filters.md#bucket-extension): the rules engine's `set_bucket` action is the no-code way to add them.

 > [!NOTE]
-> Bucket tokens should be short — they're folded into the cache key. `md`, `de`, `mobile` are good; full MIME types or full UA strings are not.
+> Bucket tokens should be short: they're folded into the cache key. `md`, `de`, `mobile` are good; full MIME types or full UA strings are not.

 ### MC_CACHE_NOCACHE_PATHS